4989.82.

 (5) A person licensed as a marriage and family therapist under Chapter 13 (commencing with Section 4980).

-(6) A person registered as a registered psychological associate who is under the supervision of a licensed psychologist as required by Section 2913, or a person registered as an associate marriage and family therapist who is under the supervision of a licensed marriage and family therapist, a licensed clinical social worker, a licensed professional clinical counselor, a licensed psychologist, or a licensed physician and surgeon certified in psychiatry, as specified in Section 4980.44.
+(6) A person registered as a registered psychological associate who is under the supervision of a licensed psychologist as required by Section 2913, or a person registered as an associate marriage and family therapist who is under the supervision of a licensed marriage and family therapist, a licensed educational psychologist, a licensed clinical social worker, a licensed professional clinical counselor, a licensed psychologist, or a licensed physician and surgeon certified in psychiatry, as specified in Section 4980.44.

 (7) A person registered as an associate clinical social worker who is under supervision as specified in Section 4996.23.

-Section 2911, who is under the primary supervision of a licensed psychologist.
+(8) A psychological trainee, as defined in Section 2911, who is under the primary supervision of a licensed psychologist.

 (10) A person licensed as a registered nurse pursuant to Chapter 6 (commencing with Section 2700) who possesses a master’s degree in psychiatric-mental health nursing and is listed as a psychiatric-mental health nurse by the Board of Registered Nursing.

-as a clinical nurse specialist pursuant to Article 9 (commencing with Section 2838) of Chapter 6 and who participates in expert clinical practice in the specialty of psychiatric-mental health nursing.
+(11) An advanced practice registered nurse who is certified as a clinical nurse specialist pursuant to Article 9 (commencing with Section 2838) of Chapter 6 and who participates in expert clinical practice in the specialty of

 (12) A person rendering mental health treatment or counseling services as authorized pursuant to Section 6924 of the Family Code.